Rana ulma: Description

 Adult males measure 33–39 mm and adult females 42–51 mm in snout–vent length (SVL).
 The snout is low and fairly pointed.
 The tympanum is distinct and relatively large (more so in males than in females).
 A supratympanic fold is present.
 The forelimbs are rather stout whereas the hindlimbs are long.
 The fingers are slender and have no webbing.
 The toes are moderately webbed.
 Alcohol-preserved specimens are dorsally light gray brown.
 A distinct dark brown marking runs over the eye and tympanum towards the arm insertion.
 Males have no vocal sack.

 Males aggregate for breeding and form a chorus where they call synchronously.
 The call resembles that of chickens.

 Tadpoles of Gosner stages 33–39 measure 26–33 mm in total length.
 SVL at metamorphosis is about 12 mm.

 Habitat, ecology, and conservation

 Rana ulma occurs in lowland to montane forests at elevations of 10–350 m above sea level.
 During the breeding season that takes place in December, adults congregate around small montane streams.
 The eggs are deposited in the shallows of headwaters, sometimes in small pools.
 The egg masses are loose and contain only about ten eggs; the total clutch size is about 320 eggs.
 Outside the breeding season, this species is terrestrial.

 Predators of this frog include the pitviper Ovophis okinavensis, which prey upon breeding adults.
 Also the frog Limnonectes namiyei is a potential predator.

 This species is suffering from habitat loss caused by human settlements.
-It is not know from protected areas, but the Kume Island population enjoys the status of "a locally protected population".
+It is not known from protected areas, but the Kume Island population enjoys the status of "a locally protected population".